Skip to content

 • --rgw-pool-prefix: (optional) The prefix of the RGW pools.
 If not specified, the default prefix is default

-• --rgw-tls-cert-path: (optional) RADOS Gateway endpoint TLS certificate file path
+• --rgw-tls-cert-path: (optional) RADOS Gateway endpoint TLS certificate (or intermediate signing certificate) file path

 • --rgw-skip-tls: (optional) Ignore TLS certification validation when a self-signed certificate is provided (NOT RECOMMENDED)